pupilfirst/playbook/2-legal-agreement.md

 All founders have to be physically present to sign agreements.

+## Fee

+Fee = (Number of Founders * 100) + 100 + 5000[^3]

 ## Next Steps
 Once you sign legal agreements, you are part of the SV.CO program.
 Read on to learn about one of the most important tools available to you: [Verified Timelines](3-verified-timelines.md).

 ---
 [^1]: Note, *Promoter* is just a legal term equivalent to Founder.
 [^2]: Why?
 Because Partnerships are far easier to wind down, and you don't have to tackle the complex topic of equity distribution (Who owns how much?) when you start.
+[^3]: All these are actual costs.
+One agreement with each founder, one agreement with the Partnership & the actual Partnership itself.
+Partnerships have to be signed on ₹5000 stamp-papers, others are signed on ₹100 ones.